betusin/sbalte-se/README.md

 # Sbalte se!

 Web application - simple digital holiday packing list to never forget what you need.
-Winner of Czechitas Hackathon 2021.
+Winner of [Czechitas Hackathon 2021](https://www.czechitas.cz/blog/prvni-czechitas-hackathon-tohoto-roku).
 Available on https://sbaltese.cz/ .

 Implemented in Vue.js and data stored in Firebase.

+## Database setup

+To be able to run this project locally, you need to add database configuration into `firebaseConfig` file from your own firebase app.
+The file was not published to prevent data leak.

 ## Project setup
 ```